getsentry/sentry-docs/src/collections/_documentation/performance/discover/index.md

 sidebar_order: 4
 ---

 Our Discover tool provides visibility into your data across environments by building upon and enriching your error data.
-This feature will allow you to query and unlock more in-depth insights into the health of your entire system and answer critical business questions --- all in one place.
+This feature will allow you to query and unlock deeper insights into the health of your entire system and answer critical business questions --- all in one place.

 [{% asset discover/discover-homepage.png alt="Full view of the Discover Homepage with query cards and button to build new queries." %}]({% asset discover/discover-homepage.png @path %})